How to reconcile Zettle income

-NOTE: Option 1 can't be used if you are using Square as a till system through which you are also recording cash income.
+Option 1 can't be used if you are using Zettle as a till system through which you are also recording cash income.

-• Option 2: Adding Zettle as an account and uploading and reconciling transactions - this option enables you to upload and reconcile the transactions that form part of your Zettle payouts in a highly automated and efficient way using the quick-match feature in ExpensePlus and avoiding the need to try to manually split payouts into gross income and fees manually.
+• Option 2: Adding Zettle as a payment processor account and uploading and reconciling transactions - This option enables you to upload and reconcile the transactions that form part of your Zettle payouts in a highly automated and efficient way using the quick-match feature in ExpensePlus, avoiding the need to manually split payouts into gross income and fees.

 Option 1: Splitting payouts manually using the 'mixed income' option